byuitechops/project-life-cycle/01_ProjectCaptureDoc.md

 #### Definition of Inputs

-List here a type definition for each input?
+List here a type definition for each input.
 For example, if it is a CSV define the column names.
 If it is a JSON, give an example of the JSON structure.
 If it is user input, what will the user be asked for?

 ---